Skip to content

 Pool volume calculator

 Pool gallons are the input behind most chemical dosing.
-Choose your pool shape, enter the dimensions, and use the estimate for salt, chlorine, shock, or stabilizer adjustments.
+Choose your swimming pool shape, enter the dimensions, and use the gallon or liter capacity estimate for salt, chlorine, shock, or stabilizer adjustments.

 Estimated volume